rspamd/rspamd/doc/markdown/workers/fuzzy_storage.md

 Fuzzy storage accepts the following extra options:

-- `database` - path to the sqlite storage
+- `hashfile` - path to the sqlite storage (where are also few outdated aliases for this command exist: hash_file, file, database)
+- `sync` - time to perform database sync in seconds, default value: 60
-- `expire` - time value for hashes expiration
+- `expire` - time value for hashes expiration in seconds, default value: 2 days
+- `keypair` - encryption keypair (can be repeated for different keys), can be obtained via *rspamadm keypair -u* command
+- `keypair_cache_size` - Size of keypairs cache, default value: 512
+- `encrypted_only` - allow encrypted requests only (and forbid all unknown keys or plaintext requests)
+- `master_timeout` - master protocol IO timeout
+- `sync_keypair` - encryption key for master/slave updates
+- `masters` - string, allow master/slave updates from the following IP addresses
+- `master_key` - allow master/slave updates merely using the specified key
+- `slave` - list of slave hosts.
+- `mirror` - list of slave hosts, same as `slave`
 - `allow_update` - string, array of strings or a map of IP addresses that are allowed to perform changes to fuzzy storage (you should also set `read_only = no` in your fuzzy_check plugin).